Azure/ResourceModules/docs/wiki/Context.md

 As described earlier, if all tests for a module succeed, the pipeline will publish the modules to a given target location.
 In the center box you can see examples for _[template specs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell)_, the _[bicep registry](https://docs.microsoft.com/en-gb/azure/azure-resource-manager/bicep/private-module-registry)_ as well as _[Azure DevOps artifacts](https://docs.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops)_.

+These first 2 phases are covered by the [CARML](#where-does-this-platform-fit-in) platform.

 Finally, one the right you can see examples of the orchestration that deploys the environment using the published modules.
 No matter the platform we can differentiate two different deployment approaches:
  - **_Template-orchestration_**: These types of deployments reference individual modules from a 'main/environment' bicep/ARM template and use its capabilities to pass parameters & orchestrate the deployments.
 By default, deployments are deployed in parallel by the Azure Resource Manager while accounting for all dependencies defined.
 Furthermore, the deploying pipeline only needs one deployment job that triggers the template's deployment.